There are more than 200 different Philodendrons in the Araceae family, according to the University of Florida.

 Speed Up Philodendron birkin’s Growth rate Using a Carefully Monitored Watering Schedule

-Some wiseacres on the Web assert that by carefully controlling the amount of water in Birkin’s soil, it is possible to boost the plant’s growth.
+Some wiseacres on the Web assert that carefully controlling the water in Birkin’s soil can boost the plant’s growth.

-I dare say that this idea would work if only it wasn’t so ludicrous and wholly ignored the plant’s biology.
+I dare say that this idea would work if it weren’t so ludicrous and wholly ignored the plant’s biology.

-Insufficient water will affect the plant’s roots, which will affect its ability to absorb nutrients from the soil.
+Insufficient water will affect the plant’s roots, affecting its ability to absorb nutrients from the soil.

-An unhealthy plant with stunted roots, leaves, stems… everything – will be the net effect of its inability to properly absorb its needed nutrients.
+An unhealthy plant with stunted roots, leaves, stems… everything – will be the net effect of its inability to absorb its needed nutrients properly.

 Besides, I don’t know about you, but I don’t think gardeners should purposefully deprive living creatures of sufficient food or water.
 That feels incontrovertibly sketchy to me.